nyasu3w/M5DialWatch/README.md

-(due to mistakes at git rebase, some changes are not applied to the current repository for now)

 Thanks to VolosR, I can have a good M5Dial watch design (watchESPI.ino).
 I updated the code to show real time and to adjust with NTP server.

 Now only watchESPI is updated in devel branch.

 ## Note
-- After boot-up, M5Dial will connect to WiFi AP
+- After boot-up, M5Dial will connect to WiFi AP if system time looks wrong.
 - If WiFi connection successful, adjust system clock with NTP server.
-At this timing, 3 stars blink at the center of LCD.
+While connecting WiFi, 3 stars blink at the center of LCD.
 - When Btn of M5Dial is pressed, the system clock is adjusted with NTP server.
 3 stars blink and the other display is freezed.